lwu5/particle_filter_project/README.md

 5. **Incorporation of noise**
 - **Code Location**: Incorporated the python function `random.gauss()` to `update_particles_with_motion_model()`
 - **Code Description**: We feed `random.gauss()` 0 as mean and 0.1 as standard deviation to get a random gaussian distribution number to move particles' x and y values with a random noise mostly within `[-0.1, 0.1]`.
-We feed `random.gauss()` 0 as mean and pi/75 as standard deviation to get a random gaussian distribution number to move particles' yaw values with a random noise mostly within `[-pi/75, pi/75]`.
+We do not add noise for yaw because we realized through our testing that the estimation of robot's pose performs better without adding noise to yaw than with noises.

 6. **Updating estimated robot pose**
 - **Code Location**: Implemented with function `update_estimated_robot_pose()`